carlosManoelWendorff1/cloudyMeter/README.md

 ## 📌 Features

 - Real-time sensor data monitoring
 - Historical data storage
 - Dashboard and graphical visualizations
 - Support for multiple sensors per device
+- Support for multiple organizations, each with isolated meters and sensors
+- User authentication via Basic Auth with session tokens (JWT) managed by the backend
+- Secure access control ensuring each organization only accesses its own meters and data

+---

+## 🔐 Authentication & Authorization

+- Users log in using organization credentials (name and password) via Basic Authentication
+- Backend validates credentials against stored organization data and issues a session token (JWT)
+- Frontend stores the token and includes it in API requests to authorize access
+- Backend verifies token validity and enforces access restrictions so organizations can only see their own meters and sensors
+- Token expiration and session management handled centrally in the backend

 ---